SharedMobility/sharedmobility-archive/README.md

 1. Pull from four USDA data sheets into a combined sheet.
 Raw sheets will be updated monthly.
 2. Point SheetSee.js at new sheet.
 [Edit this map page](https://codeforatlanta.github.io/mobilize/map/fresh.html)
 3. Create a form for adding to Aglanta Google Sheet.

-# 2. Atlanta Shared Mobility APIs

-Prepare request to City of Atlanta to require APIs for Shared Mobility similar to [Los Angeles API requirement](http://policies.sharedusemobilitycenter.org/#/policies/1044) which uses the
-General Bikeshare Feed Specification (GBFS) API.

-Atlanta omitted a specific API requirement in the [September 2018 ordinance](https://github.com/AtlantaRides/atlantarides.github.io/blob/master/resources/ordinance/Ordinance-18-O-1322-as-Substituted-by-PSLA-on-09-25-2018.pdf), but we still have time to input a request from Code For Atlanta.
-We might find some more leads (cities) in this [Google search](https://www.google.com/search?q=cities+that+require+APIs+from+shared+mobility+providers&oq=cities+that+require+APIs+from+shared+mobility+providers&aqs=chrome..69i57.13920j0j7&sourceid=chrome&ie=UTF-8).

 # Shared Mobility Map